LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 This proposal introduces the cross-chain message schema, the generic message processing and the base error handling.
 Defining a base cross-chain message allows all chains in the ecosystem to read and understand the base properties of messages.

-The proposal also introduces four messages used by the Interoperability module, the cross-chain update receipt, the channel terminated receipt, the sidechain terminated message and the registration message.
+The proposal also introduces four messages used by the Interoperability module, the cross-chain update receipt, the channel terminated message, the sidechain terminated message and the registration message.

 ## Copyright